warna720/ABHandler/README.md

 # ABHandler
-A small class for AB testing
+Made a class for handling AB testing in a small project.